simphotonics/sample_statistics/README.md

 ## Examples

-For further example on how to generate random samples, export histograms, and access sample sample_statistics see folder [example].
+For further example on how to generate random samples, export histograms, and access sample statistics see folder [example].